all-of-us/raw-data-repository/docs.md

   `:pid` variable of this refernce must match the participant ID supplied in the POST URL.
 (Note the use of the word "Patient" here, which comes from FHIR.)

-* `questionnaire`: a refernece to the questionnaire for which this response has been written, in the form `Questionnaire/:qid`
+* `questionnaire`: a reference to the questionnaire for which this response has been written, in the form `Questionnaire/:qid` or `Questionnaire/:qid/_history/:version` (the latter indicating the version of the questionnaire in use)

 * `linkId`s for each question, corresponding to a `linkId` specified in the questionnaire